Duha-Alshamrani/FossilEye/README.md

 ## About

 A personal project built through experimentation and trial and error.
-First time working with object detection — seeing the bounding boxes actually work was pretty cool.
+First time working with object detection.